Change Your Inner Energetic State

 Both yoga and its sister science, Ayurveda, are based on Samkhya philosophy.
 According to this ancient wisdom, human beings are composed of the same essential elements and therefore subject to the same influences which create the weather.

-The three aspects which influence matter are Sattva, Rajas and Tamas
+The three aspects which influence matter are Sattva, Rajas and Tamas.

 These forces which affect all matter, the gunas, are constantly acting on us both externally and internally, either to create balance or lead us further towards imbalance.